 Interest rate risk.
-As part of our senior secured credit facility and the Broad Oak credit facility, we have debt which bears interest at a floating rate.
-For the six months ended June 30, 2011, the weighted average indebtedness outstanding on our senior secured credit facility bore a weighted average interest rate of 2.14% and the weighted average indebtedness on the Broad Oak credit facility bore a weighted average interest rate of 3.07%.
-Based on the total outstanding borrowings under these facilities at June 30, 2011 of \$340.4 million, a 1.0% increase in each of the average LIBOR rates and federal funds rates would result in an estimated \$3.4 million increase in interest expense for the year ended December 31, 2011 before giving effect to interest rate derivatives.
+As part of our senior secured credit facility, we have debt which bears interest at a floating rate.
+For the nine months ended September 30, 2011, the weighted average indebtedness outstanding on our senior secured credit facility bore a weighted average interest rate of 2.49%.
+Based on the total outstanding borrowings under this facility at September 30, 2011 of \$525.0 million, a 1.0% increase in each of the average LIBOR rates and federal funds rates would result in an estimated \$5.3 million increase in interest expense for the year ended December 31, 2011 before giving effect to interest rate derivatives.

 Through interest rate derivative contracts, we have attempted to mitigate our exposure to changes in interest rates.
 We have entered into various fixed interest rate swap and cap agreements which hedge our exposure to interest rate variations on our senior secured credit facility.
-At June 30, 2011, we had interest rate swaps and one interest rate cap outstanding for a notional amount of \$260.0 million with fixed pay rates ranging from 1.11% to 3.41% and terms expiring from June 2012 to September 2013.
+At September 30, 2011, we had interest rate swaps and one interest rate cap outstanding for a notional amount of \$260.0 million with fixed pay rates ranging from 1.11% to 3.41% and terms expiring from June 2012 to September 2013.

 Counterparty and customer credit risk.
-Our principal exposures to credit risk are through receivables resulting from commodity derivatives contracts (approximately \$7.5 million at June 30, 2011), joint interest receivables and the receivables from the sale of our oil and natural gas production, which we market to energy marketing companies and refineries.
+Our principal exposures to credit risk are through receivables resulting from commodity derivatives contracts (approximately \$39.8 million at September 30, 2011), joint interest receivables and the receivables from the sale of our oil and natural gas production, which we market to energy marketing companies and refineries.

 We are subject to credit risk due to the concentration of our oil and natural gas receivables with several significant customers.
 We do not require our customers to post collateral, and the inability of our significant customers to meet their obligations to us or their insolvency or liquidation may adversely affect our financial results.
-At June 30, 2011, we had three customers that made up approximately 34%, 15% and 13% of our total oil and gas sales accounts receivable.
+At September 30, 2011, we had three customers that made up approximately 35%, 16% and 13% of our total oil and gas sales accounts receivable.
 At December 31, 2010, we had three customers that made up approximately 41%, 16% and 14% of our total oil and gas sales accounts receivable.
 At December 31, 2009, we had two customers that made up approximately 43% and 17% of our total oil and gas sales accounts receivable, respectively.

 Joint operations receivables arise from billings to entities that own partial interests in the wells we operate.
 These entities participate in our wells primarily based on their ownership in leases on which we intend to drill.
 We have little ability to control who participates in our wells.
-At June 30, 2011, we had three customers that made up approximately 28%, 23% and 17% of our total joint operations receivables.
+At September 30, 2011, we had four customers that made up approximately 21%, 19%, 19% and 18% of our total joint operations receivables.
 At December 31, 2010, we had two customers that made up approximately 77% and 11% of our total joint operations receivables.
 At December 31, 2009, we had two interest owners that made up approximately 38% and 23% of our total joint operations receivables.

-Refer to Note I of our unaudited combined financial statements and Note J of our audited combined financial statements included elsewhere in this prospectus for additional disclosures regarding credit risk.
+Refer to Note I of our unaudited consolidated financial statements and Note J of our audited combined financial statements included elsewhere in this prospectus for additional disclosures regarding credit risk.